-The enthusiasm aroused in this scheme displayed itself in the largeness of the promises of financial support made by those present at the close of the discussion referred to.
+The enthusiasm aroused in this scheme displayed itself in the largeness of the promises of financial support made by those present at the close of the discussion reheld at Invercargill.

-A resolution was adopted expressing sympathy with the Temperance movement. .
-It was resolved that next Conference be held at Invercargill.
+A resolution was adopted expressing sympathy with the Temperance movement.

+It was resolved that next Conference be